AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View.md

 ### Including data fields

 Information from, or about, those data items must be included explicitly in the data view as [Field](xref:DataViewsFieldSets)s.
 By default, a data view includes no fields.
 The fields that are available for use are exposed as a "resolved" resource (AvailableFieldSets).
 It is recommended to use or adapt those fields instead of defining fields from scratch.

-Individual fields are organized into [FieldSets](xref:DataViewsFieldSets).
-Each field set has a  `.SourceType` that defines its role:
+Individual fields are organized into [DataFieldSets](xref:DataViewsFieldSets).
-- FieldSetSourceType.**Index** - Provides the index field for the data view.
-A data view may have only one Index field set
-- FieldSetSourceType.**GroupingValue** - Displays values that the view is grouped by
-- FieldSetSourceType.**DataItem** - Resolves for each data item from a particular query

 ### Organizing the data items